-TARGET AUDIENCE: Officials at central banks and supervisory agencies for the financial sector who are involved in the collection, compilation, and analysis of financial soundness indicators (FSIs).
+TARGET AUDIENCE: Officials at central banks and supervisory agencies of the financial sector involved in the collection, compilation, and analysis of financial soundness indicators (FSIs).

 QUALIFICATIONS: Participants are expected to have a degree in economics or statistics or equivalent experience.